 Personal Protective Equipment

-Objects that provide safety protection for healthcare workers, first responders, critical infrastructure personnel and the general public for the response to the Pandemic.
+Objects that provide measures of safety protection for healthcare workers, first responders, critical infrastructure personnel and/or the general public for the response to the Pandemic.
 These PPE items may include, but are not limited to, face coverings, filtering facepiece respirators, face shields, isolation and surgical gowns, examination and surgical gloves, suits, and foot coverings.

 Pharmaceuticals